 “Nothing.”
-The man grimaced as he moved his arm beneath him.
+The homeowner grimaced as he moved his arm beneath him.
 He went to push himself up and immediately collapsed with a loud expulsion of air.
 “Hell.”

 “Did I…?”
 The man blinked owlishly.
 “I’m not a sorcerer, kid.”
 He raised a weak hand and patted where the bullet had hit his chest.
 “If I am, I’m a really shitty one.”
 He tried to push up again, but his arms were shaking so hard, he ended right back down on the floor.
 “Damn it… It’s just bloodlust.
 Dragons are… are notorious for extreme bloodlust.”

 Wylie remained impassive as he watched the homeowner struggle to get up.
-He wasn’t in a hurry to go near the old guy, not when he was starting to remember all the weird stuff he had done to the guy, and the even worse stuff his dragon wanted to do.
-The man grunted as he tried and failed to get up again, and Wylie shook his head.
+He wasn’t in a hurry to go near the old guy, not when he could remember all the weird stuff he had done, and the even worse stuff his dragon wanted to do.
+The homeowner man grunted as he tried and failed to get up again, and Wylie shook his head.
 “The ambulance will be here soon.
 Stop killing yourself.”
 He sought a fresh spot of blood on the shirt and crushed the material on his tongue until it seeped out.

 “Run, kid.
 They’ll destroy a being like you.”
-The man pushed up again and hissed in pain.
+The homeowner pushed up again and hissed in pain.
 “The cops will… they’ll shoot you on sight.”

 Well, if he had any blood left to bleed as this point.

 Decided, Wylie rolled to his knees.
-He kept his shirt firmly stuck between his teeth as he crawled over and sat on the old guy’s back.
+He kept his shirt firmly stuck between his teeth as he crawled over and sat on the homeowner’s back.
 The man collapsed flat under Wylie’s weight and finally stopped struggling.

 “You need a doctor,” Wylie growled.
 The man, who was obviously in need of said doctor, didn’t have the strength to argue.